Sexual Rights: Safety, Empowering Self-Advocates to Keep Themselves Safe

 View All Articles

-The sexual right of safety for people with intellectual and developmental disabilities.
-There is a light blue shield with a white check mark in the middle of the shield.
-Many people with developmental disabilities aren’t safe from physical or sexual abuse.
+Many people with developmental disabilities are not safe from physical or sexual abuse.
 One of the reasons this is true is because people think of them as vulnerable and uneducated.
-And, unfortunately, many of them are uneducated due to myths about whether people with I/DD are to be considered sexual people with the same rights as people who don’t have disabilities.
+Unfortunately, many of them are uneducated due to myths about whether people with intellectual and developmental disabilities (I/DD) are to be considered sexual people with the same rights as people who don’t have disabilities.

 “I have the right to learn how to keep myself safe from someone hurting me sexually and to use what I learned to help keep me safe.”